 If you have asthma, your airways are always inflamed.
 They become even more swollen and the muscles around the airways can tighten when something triggers your symptoms.
 This makes it difficult for air to move in and out of the lungs, causing symptoms such as coughing, wheezing, shortness of breath and/or chest tightness.

 People with a family history of allergies or asthma are more prone to developing asthma.
 Many people with asthma also have allergies.
 This is called allergic asthma.
-Our asthma specialists offer many asthma treatments in Houston, Texas.
+Our Houston asthma specialists offer many treatments.

 According to the leading experts in asthma, the symptoms of asthma and the best treatment for you or your child may be quite different than for someone else with asthma.
 The most common symptom is wheezing.
 This is a scratchy or whistling sound when you breathe.
 Other asthma symptoms include: